operator-framework/operator-controller/docs/Tasks/adding-a-catalog.md

+# Adding a catalog of extensions to a cluster

 Extension authors can publish their products in catalogs.
 Catalogs are curated collections of Operators and extensions.
 Cluster administrators can add these catalogs to their cluster.